FaZeIlLuMiNaTi/GTA5-Steam-Epic-Symlinker/README.md

 # Instructions
 1. Begin a clean installation of GTA5 from Epic Games.
 When you've downloaded about 20MB, completely exit Epic Games.
-2. Drop symlinker.bat in your Steam GTA5 folder and run it as Administrator.
+2. Drop symlinker.bat in your Steam GTA5 folder and run it.
 3. When prompted, paste in your GTAV folder location from Epic Games (mine is E:\Epic Games\GTAV) and press enter.
 4. Double check you entered the correct directory and press Y if it is correct.
 Press N to return back and re-enter the path.
 5. When you see "Process complete!", you should have all of the game's .rpf files in your Epic Games GTAV folder.
 These are not copies, they are mirrors of the original files.